Smashing a few German Stereotypes

 4. Germans are Nazis

 Want to lose a German friend forever?
 Greet them with “heil Hitler”.
 I’ve been driven to tears more than once over this.
-I’m not saying that WWII wasn’t a horror show of epic proportions… I’m just pointing out that it’s been a few years.
+(Unbelievably someone sent me a message calling me one just last week…) I’m not saying that WWII wasn’t a horror show of epic proportions… I’m just pointing out that it’s been a few years.
 Criticizing those of us who are German descendants for the “sins of fathers” is not right.
 Besides, Germany is much more than one period of history.
 I’m not trying to wash it away, or re-write history, or make excuses… I’m just saying I promise I will never behave that way, so stop calling me names.
 (A few great books on the Topic- Tearing the Silence by Ursula Hegi and Belonging by Nora Krug)

 5. Germans are all Blonds

 Despite what you might have learned from the Movies, Germans are not all blond haired with blue eyes.
 Even over just a few generations of my family we have everything from Tow-heads (white blond) to dark brunette.
 (And some of those blonds may or may not come from a bottle… but I’m not outing anyone).